apigee/apigee-config-maven-plugin/README.md

   # Options

   -P<profile>
-    used to pick a profile in the parent pom.xml (shared-pom.xml in the example)
+    used to pick a profile in the parent pom.xml (shared-pom.xml in the example).
+Apigee org and env information comes from the profile.

   -Dapigee.config.options
     none   - No action (default)
     create - Create when not found.
-Existing config is not refreshed even if it is different. update - Update when found; create when not found.
+Pre-existing config is not refreshed even if it is different. update - Update when found; create when not found.
 Refreshes all config to reflect edge.json.
 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.